-- 1. Locate the knife pocket attached to the outside of the canopy by the doorway. - 2.
+- 1. Locate the knife pocket attached to the inside of the raft by the doorway. - 2.
 Remove the knife from the pocket. - 3.
 Locate the painterline line that is still securing the raft to the vessel. - 4.
-Cut the painterline with the knife (See Figure 7). - 5.
-Using the paddles in the survival kit pack, paddle away from the ship but remain in the general vicinity until it sinks.
+Cut the painterline with the knife (See Figure 7).